ClintEsteMadera/email-sending-service/readme.md

 Optional:

+ - `from:` Originator
+ - `html:` HTML version of the email body.
+If present, this parameter takes precedence over whatever is conveyed by the `text` parameter.
+ - `attachments`: one or more attachments, using a subset of the [nodemailer's attachments syntax](https://community.nodemailer.com/using-attachments/)
  - `useSES:` Whether to use Amazon Simple Email Service or not.
 By default, SMTP will be assumed.
 Usual AWS-* environment variables are assumed to be present at runtime.
- - `from:` Originator
- - `html:` HTML version of the email body
- - `attachments`: one or more attachments, using [nodemailer's attachments syntax](https://community.nodemailer.com/using-attachments/)

 ## Configuration as environment variables: